octopus-db/documentation/docs/source/data_tables.rst

 * BIOMETYPE -- Name of biome.
 For available values refer to :ref:`global_biomeID_Fields`

 * PARENTID -- Is fkey.
-Refers to ordinally higher ranking "BIOMEID"
+Refers to ordinal higher ranking "BIOMEID"

 * BIOMEDESCR -- A concise description of "BIOMETYPE"